Our Lady of Banneux

-Our Lady of Banneux (Notre-Dame de Banneux), or Our Lady of the Poor, is the sobriquet given to the eight apparitions of the Virgin Mary to Mariette Beco, an adolescent girl living in Banneux, Liège Province, Belgium, between 15 January and 2 March 1933.
+Our Lady of Banneux (Notre-Dame de Banneux), or Our Lady of the Poor, is the Catholic title given to the eight apparitions of the Virgin Mary to Mariette Beco, an adolescent girl living in Banneux, Liège Province, Belgium, between 15 January and 2 March 1933.
 Beco told her family and parish priest of seeing a Lady in white who declared herself to be the "Virgin of the Poor", saying "I come to relieve suffering" and "Believe in me and I will believe in you".

 History

 Background

 Mariette Beco was 11 and a half years old when she reported eight Marian apparitions in 1933 in Banneux, Belgium, a hamlet about 15 km southeast of the city of Liège.
 She was the eldest of seven children and her family's living conditions were difficult.
 They lived in a modest working-class house on the outskirts of the village, near a large pine forest.